szczyglis-dev/py-gpt/README.md

 They will be executed automatically at the times you specify in the cron-based job format.
 If you are unfamiliar with Cron, consider visiting the Cron Guru page for assistance: https://crontab.guru

-Number of active tasks is always displayed in tray icon dropdown menu:
+Number of active tasks is always displayed in a tray dropdown menu:

 ![v2_crontab_tray](https://github.com/szczyglis-dev/py-gpt/assets/61396542/f9d1825f-4511-4b7f-bdce-45ee18408021)